theoephraim/node-google-spreadsheet/docs/classes/google-spreadsheet.md

 `creds.client_email`|String<br>_email_|✅|The email of your service account `creds.private_key`|String|✅|The private key for your service account

-- :sparkles: **Side effects** - all requests will now authenticate using these credentials
+- ✨ **Side effects** - all requests will now authenticate using these credentials

 > See [Getting Started > Authentication](getting-started/authentication) for more details